LaurentJouron/Orange_County_Lettings/docs/source/documentation.rst

 The purpose of each of these files is:

-* build/
+.. rubric:: build/

 * An empty directory (for now) that will hold the rendered documentation.

-* make.bat and Makefile
+.. rubric:: make.bat and Makefile

 * Convenience scripts to simplify some common Sphinx operations, such as rendering the content.

-* source/conf.py
+.. rubric:: source/conf.py

 * A Python script holding the configuration of the Sphinx project.
 It contains the project name and release you specified to sphinx-quickstart, as well as some extra configuration keys.

-* source/index.rst
+.. rubric:: source/index.rst

 * The root document of the project, which serves as welcome page and contains the root of the “table of contents tree” (or toctree).

+.. rubric:: Build docs/build/

 Thanks to this bootstrapping step, you already have everything needed to render the documentation as HTML for the first time.
 To do that, run this command:

 .. code-block:: console